Chest muscle pain is probably the most common type of chest pain, more than indigestion or cardiac chest pain.

 For either, gently apply the oil out of a vitamin E capsule over the tender spot, then tape a piece of plastic wrapping over that.
 Leave this on for the first night.
 The worst it will do is give you a rash, and it can help.

-The bony part of the ribs is a common place for metastatic cancer to lodge.
+The bony part of the ribs is a common place for metastatic spread (to sites away from the original) of cancer to lodge.
 This may result in a pathological fracture, so there may be an obvious injury history (a red herring.)

 A medical checkup is therefore in order even if you have no history of cancer.